sanaships/TradingAgents/README.md

 ## ✦ What's different in this fork

-The original framework includes market, news, sentiment, and fundamentals analysts feeding into a bull/bear debate and risk management team.
+The original framework includes market, news, fundamentals, and sentiment analysts feeding into a bull/bear debate and risk management team.
 This fork adds a custom **Silicon Valley Panel** that sits alongside those agents.

 Rather than a single perspective, 8 investor personas each evaluate the stock from their unique lens — then debate each other.
 The tension between opposing frameworks produces more nuanced output than any single analyst.